-The Alaska Beach Program
+The Alaska Beach Program Description

 Identifying Alaskan Beaches

-A Recreational Beach Survey was performed in 2003 to gather information from coastal communities about the recreational use of beaches in their area.
+A state-wide Recreational Beach Survey was performed in 2003 to gather information from coastal communities about the recreational use of beaches in their area.
 The 60 responses that were received identified 203 recreational-use beaches as areas that were used for recreational purposes.
 These beaches were located in 53 coastal Alaskan communities.
 The survey indicated that some beaches may be more likely to have a higher levels of bacteria contamination than others.
-These high priority, or Tier 1, beaches, are the focus of the Alaska BEACH Program.
+These high priority, or Tier 1, beaches, are the focus of the Alaska Beach Program.

-A three tiered monitoring structure for general testing of recreational waters was developed because Alaska does not have an extensive road system and easy access to microbiological laboratories.
+A tiered monitoring structure for general testing of recreational waters was developed because Alaska does not have an extensive road system and easy access to microbiological laboratories.
 Tier 1 beaches include shorelines in more populated areas of the state, which are on an established road system and are within practical distance of an Alaska-certified microbiological laboratory.
 Practical distances are required because the microbiological samples need to travel from the recreation use beach to the laboratory for processing within a 6-hour sample holding time.

 How Do I Get Involved?